-The grant funds awarded by the North Carolina Arts Council (Arts Council) are public funds that require accountability.
-Both the Office of State Budget and Management and the National Endowment for the Arts pass along certain regulations to which the Arts Council, its grantees, and any subgrantees must adhere.
-These regulations as well as Arts Council procedures are summarized below.
+The grant funds awarded by the North Carolina Arts Council are public funds that require accountability.
+Both the Office of State Budget and Management and the National Endowment for the Arts (NEA) pass along certain regulations to which the N.C.
+Arts Council, its grantees, and any subgrantees must adhere.
+These regulations as well as N.C.
+Arts Council procedures are summarized below.
 Adherence to regulations is required even if they have changed during the contract period.

-A grantee must notify the North Carolina Arts Council of any changes in its tax-exempt status with the Internal Revenue Service under Section 501(c)(3).
+A grantee must notify the N.C.
+Arts Council of any changes in its tax-exempt status with the Internal Revenue Service under Section 501(c)(3).
 It must also file the IRS Form 990 or 990-N annually.

-The Arts Council and all of its grantees are contractually committed to abide by federal regulations which bar discrimination on the basis of race, color, national origin, disability, age, or sex and which require accessibility for persons with disabilities.
+The N.C.
+Arts Council and all of its grantees are contractually committed to abiding by federal regulations which bar discrimination on the basis of race, color, national origin, disability, age, or sex and which require accessibility for persons with disabilities.

 Grantees are required to conduct their operations in compliance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Americans With Disabilities Act of 1990, Executive Order 13166 Improving Access to Services for Persons with Limited English Proficiency, the Age Discrimination Act of 1975 and, where applicable, Title IX of the Education Amendments of 1972.
 All Arts Council grantees must ensure that people with disabilities have access to both the location and content of all funded programs.